Rawanelm/App3/README.md

 2. Player 2:
   - arrows for movement
-  - space bar for shooting and throwing
+  - press right shift for shooting and throwing

 Menus: